PhilRunninger/vim-robots/README.md

 ![Robots on Cartesian grid](https://upload.wikimedia.org/wikipedia/commons/b/bf/Robots_text_screenshot.png)
 <br/>**Figure 1:** *Robots on Cartesian grid*

-but this reincarnation is based on a hexagonal grid, with movement in only 6 directions. *Note: the hexagons in the picture below are for illustration only, and obviously are not part of the game.*
+but this reincarnation is based on a hexagonal grid, with movement in only 6 directions. *Note: the hexagonal tiling and letters <kbd>y</kbd>, <kbd>k</kbd>, <kbd>u</kbd>, <kbd>n</kbd>, <kbd>j</kbd>, and <kbd>b</kbd> in the image below are for instructional purposes only, and are not generated during gameplay.*

 ![Robots on a hexagonal grid](https://github.com/PhilRunninger/vim-robots/raw/master/HexRobots.png)
 <br/>**Figure 2:** *Robots on a hexagonal grid*

+## Installation

+Use your favorite plugin manager to install this plugin. [vim-pathogen](https://github.com/tpope/vim-pathogen), [Vundle.vim](https://github.com/VundleVim/Vundle.vim), [vim-plug](https://github.com/junegunn/vim-plug), [neobundle.vim](https://github.com/Shougo/neobundle.vim), and [Packer.nvim](https://github.com/wbthomason/packer.nvim) are some of the more popular ones.
+A lengthy discussion of these and other managers can be found on [vi.stackexchange.com](https://vi.stackexchange.com/questions/388/what-is-the-difference-between-the-vim-plugin-managers).

+If you have no favorite, or want to manage your plugins without 3rd-party dependencies, I recommend using packages, as described in Greg Hurrell's excellent Youtube video: [Vim screencast #75: Plugin managers](https://www.youtube.com/watch?v=X2_R3uxDN6g)

 ## Playing the game